oracle/nosql-node-sdk/README.md

 If configuring for a not secure store the *auth* section should be removed.

 Run an example by pointing to the config file.
-This command assumes *my_config.json* is a copy of a config file template, modified for your
+This command assumes *my_config.json* is a copy of a config file template modified for your
 environment:

 `node basic_example.js my_config.json`

+Alternatively, when using cloud service with default configuration as described in
+[Configuring the SDK](https://oracle.github.io/nosql-node-sdk/tutorial-connect-cloud.html#configure_cloud), you may run the example without providing JSON config file.
+This assumes that your credentials and your region identifier are present in a file, *~/.oci/config*:

+`node basic_example.js`

 ## License